graevy/graevy.github.io/content/posts/internet.md

     - the torrent tracker is legal[^14] because it doesn't host any copyrighted data; only references to it.
 - Exchanging files reveals your `IP address` unless you use a `VPN` or `proxy`;
 - Copyright holders can join the swarm and notify your Internet Service Provider
-- Your `ISP` can nag you to stop torrenting, but they have a financial incentive to continue service and minimally legally comply
+- Your `ISP` or a copyright holder can nag you, but non-monopolies have a financial incentive to continue service and minimally legally comply
+    - Get a VPN after a few nags
-    - Never reply to these nags; you provide a paper trail.
-Only the lowest hanging fruit gets imprisoned
+    - Never reply to these nags; you strengthen a case by identifying yourself
+    - Letters/fines vary by jurisdiction.
+US, Germany, & UK are the worst[^23]

 ### <a name="viruses"></a>[Viruses and torrenting](#navigation)